abacii-voice/arktic/README.md

 4. Tags
 -------

 Can be used to add tags to a specific project dictionary.
+They can listed, or filtered with the arguments --tag, --client, --project, or --enabled

+### add

+On top of the client and project, can also specify a --description.

 5. Flags
 --------

-Can add flags to a client or project
+Can add flags to a client.